dpengineering/Azure-Maze-5.0/README.md

 The motor currently brakes by setting its current velocity to negative what the encoder reads.
 This allows the wheel to stop with some momentum included - it is more responsive this way.

 TODO: set Odrive to precalibrated `odrv0.axis0.motor.config.pre_calibrated`.
+TODO: make one beautiful, 'full-screen' version of the project that has the camera output built into it, instead of a seperate window.
+Look into the [Gantry Game GUI]([url](https://github.com/dpengineering/GantryGame3.0/blob/Main/Picasso_Bot_Gui.py)) or into the original [Picasso Bot GUI]([url](https://github.com/nikhi1g/Picasso_Bot_Gui/blob/main/Picasso_Bot_Gui.py)).
+Good Luck!
+-Nikhil :)